Call 911 in an Emergency or if You or Someone Else is in Imminent Danger

 For helpful safety planning strategies visit:

-Please Note: As safety needs vary depending on circumstances, consulting with a 24-hour hotline advocate and local law enforcement or University Police is recommended.
+Please Note: As safety needs vary depending on circumstances, consulting with a 24-hour hotline advocate, local law enforcement, University Police, or the Title IX Officer is recommended.

 - Dating and Domestic Violence Safety Planning (National Domestic Violence Hotline)